Boyd Williams Dissertation Grant for Research on Women and Work

 - Anticipated contribution of the project to scholarship or creative work on women and work

-- Inclusion of appropriate attention to issues of race/ethnicity, sexuality, class, nationality, or other differences among women or men
+- Inclusion of appropriate attention to issues of race/ethnicity, sexuality, class, nationality, or other differences

 - Quality of the scholarship or creative activity